rubocop/ruby-style-guide/README.md

     end
     ```

-* Align the parameters of a method call if they span over multiple lines.
+* Align the parameters of a method call if they span more than one line.

     ```Ruby
     # starting point (line is too long)